lakejs/lake-docs/reference/command.md

 ### has()

-Returns a boolean value indicating whether the specified command exists.
+Checks whether the specified command exists.

 * Parameters: